 An MRI, or Magnetic Resonance Imaging test, offers visual confirmation of the bulging disc.
 During this procedure, the MRI machine takes two-dimensional “slice” images of your body, and these images can be integrated together to form three-dimensional models.
 An MRI can provide a detailed image of any part of the body, including the vertebrae, or bones, that make up the spinal column.
 It also shows the intervertebral discs in between the vertebrae.
 If a disc is “bulging,” it will have a distinct protrusion popping out of its normal space in between vertebrae.
 When a disc pops out like this, it can press on spinal nerve tissue, resulting in pain, tingling, numbness, and other symptoms.
 The MRI can also show spinal nerve tissue that has become inflamed or irritated by bulging disc material that is pressing, or pinching, the nerve tissue.
-MRI images are invaluable for assisting your doctor in locating the exact spot where your neck or back pain is originating so he can determine the best course of treatment.
+MRI images are invaluable for assisting your physician in locating the exact spot where your neck or back pain is originating so he can determine the best course of treatment.

 Before you have an MRI it is important to know what is involved in this critical step of your bulging disc diagnosis: